Shop All Orchids

 NOTE: the picture to right, bottom left shows a plant in a 3" pot from a prior offering

-FLOWERING SIZE, BUT NOT CURRENTLY IN BUD OR BLOOM!
+LIMITED!
+FLOWERING SIZE, BUT NOT CURRENTLY IN FLOWER.

 Laelia lundii coerulea NFS 2"